-- A task that tries to receive data from an empty queue is blocked until a message appears in the queue, but - a task that sends data into a queue is never blocked as a result of sending.
+- A task that tries to receive data from an empty queue is $blocked^{1}$ until a message appears in the queue, but - a task that sends data into a queue is never blocked.

-This is very much like the default semantics of I/O in C/C++: reads are, by default, synchronous, meaning that the process is blocked (i.e., made to wait) until the data is available for reading, but writes are asynchronous, meaning that the process continues as soon as the data is copied into a buffer, and subsequently written to the specified target device by the operating system.
-The fact that a task never blocks when sending data implies that the I/O model treats the queue as having unbounded size.
+This is very much like the default semantics of I/O in C/C++: reads are, by default, synchronous, meaning that the process is blocked until the data is available for reading, but writes are asynchronous, meaning that the process continues as soon as the data is copied into a buffer, and subsequently written to the specified target device by the operating system.
+The fact that a task never blocks when sending implies that the I/O model assumes a queue of unbounded size.

 There is an inherent, intentional, asymmetry between local and non-local data accesses.
 Access to local memory is considered to be much faster than access to data through a channel.
 You should think of a local data access, whether it is a read or a write, as an access to a locally attached RAM, typically through a dedicated processor/memory bus.
-It might even be an access to a (much faster) cache.
-In contrast, a non-local access requires data to be transferred across a much slower link.
+It might even be an access to a cache.
+In contrast, a non-local access requires data to be transferred across a slower link.